 This LG OLED TV graces the viewer’s eyes with a modest refresh rate of 60 Hz, eye-catching contrast levels, and ultra-high definition.
 The sound quality is amazing due to having a Dolby Atmos 2.2 Channel Speaker System.
 While both have access to the Alexa assistant and Netflix, Sony X950H doesn’t have the Internet browsing capabilities like the OLED77C9PU does, and unlike the Vizio P-series Quantum TV, it allows for downloadable apps and has Bluetooth.

 This 77-inch TV weighs 74.5 Lbs., making it lighter than the 75-inch Samsung UN75TU8000FXZA.
 The TV also has built-in speakers and an impressive assortment of ports: USB, HDMI, Ethernet, and audio in/out.
 However, it uses an OLED screen, which is susceptible to screen burn-ins, and while those can be avoided, some methods include either not using the TV too much or making sure that things on the screen move every once in a while.

 Related: View our LG OLED77CXPUA review.

 OLED TVs are more expensive than their QLED counterparts, and the bigger the screen, the more apparent that observation is.
-To combine that with add-ons such as Alexa and ThinQ would make the TV cost $2,000 at the least.
-Unless the viewer is able to avoid letting the TV get screen burn-ins or can even reverse them, it’s too expensive for features that are either capable of being tedious to maintain, or may not even last long enough before it needs maintenance.
+Combining that with add-ons such as Alexa and ThinQ would make the TV cost $2,000 at the least.
+Unless the viewer is able to avoid letting the TV get screen burn-ins or can even reverse them, it’s too expensive for features that are either capable of being tedious to maintain or may not even last long enough before it needs maintenance.